Revisiting Cosmic Distance Duality with Megamasers and DESI DR2 Observations: Model Independent Constraints on Early-Late Calibration: Data and Methodology

 where $r_d$ is the sound horizon at the drag epoch, serving as another calibration parameter.
 The uncertainty in $d_A$ is then propagated as

 assuming the uncertainty in redshift is negligible due to the spectroscopic precision of the DESI BAO measurements.
 The calibration parameters $M_b$ and $r_d$ are determined from distance ladder methods and cosmological modeling, each carrying its own uncertainties.
 However, these uncertainties are relatively small compared to those in the measurements of $m(z)$ and $\theta_{\text{BAO}}(z)$, and thus have only a minor impact on the overall uncertainty in $\eta(z)$.
 For this reason, we neglect them in the present analysis.
-As we will show later, even with small uncertainties, the choice of calibration parameters can significantly impact the inferred $\eta(z)$.
+Nevertheless, we emphasize that the inferred $\eta(z)$ remains sensitive to the assumed mean values of these calibration parameters.
+Different choices arising, for example, from cosmological model dependence in $r_d$ or from late-time calibration systematics in $M_B$, can lead to noticeable shifts in $\eta(z)$ even when the quoted uncertainties on these parameters are small.